 Phone: (213) 738-8242

-Vivien Montz has been a partner in, and recently of counsel to, the firm of Siegfried, Rivera, Lerner, De La Torre & Sobel, P.A., in Coral Gables, Florida, where she has practiced in the areas of condominium law and construction law since 2003.
-She has also taught a variety of legal research, writing and advocacy courses at the University of Miami School of Law since 1992.
+Vivien Montz was a partner in, and more recently of counsel to, the firm of Siegfried, Rivera, Lerner, De La Torre & Sobel, P.A., in Coral Gables, Florida, where she practiced in the areas of condominium law and construction law from 2003 to 2012, when she joined the Southwestern LAWS faculty.
+She also taught a variety of legal research, writing and advocacy courses at the University of Miami School of Law during the past two decades.

 "I hope to provide my students with core skills in any track they may choose, which should be enhanced by my teaching experience and my background as a partner in a firm with a diverse practice."